aspose-words/Aspose.Words-Documentation/net/what-s-new-in-aspose-words-for-net/_index.md

 The rendering of operators in MathML formulas has been improved.

+#### DML Chart Axis Scaling Algorithm Improvements

+The DML chart axis scaling algorithm has been improved to be the same as in MS Word.

 ### Loading and Saving Documents

 #### Controlling Style Behavior When Loading a Document